jacksund/simmate/docs/full_guides/workflows/overview.md

 All stages of a `Workflow` are done through the `run` or `run_cloud` methods.
 That is... `Workflow.run` = `configure` + `schedule` + `execute` + `save`.

-To begin building custom workflows, make sure you have completed [tutorial 06](https://jacksund.github.io/simmate/getting_started/overview/) and then read through the `simmate.workflow_engine.workflow` documentation.
+To begin building custom workflows, make sure you have completed [the getting-started tutorials](getting_started/) and then read through the `simmate.workflow_engine.workflow` documentation.

 ## What is a `NestedWorkflow`?